Plain and Coconut Rice

 Use a fork to gently fluff up the rice.

-Method for Coconut Rice:
+Method for Coconut Rice on the hob:

-Rinse your rice (as above).
+Measure and rinse your rice (as above).

 Put the rice, coconut milk, water, and salt in a saucepan and mix to combine.